Vascular Diseases and Vascular Treatment - Blogs

 Gangrene is the death of body tissue resulting from a critical loss of arterial blood supply (ischemia) or severe bacterial infection.
 It most commonly affects the toes, feet, or fingers.

-The Mechanism of Ischemia Tissue death usually stems from advanced Peripheral Artery Disease (PAD) or severe Diabetic Neuropathy and Angiopathy.
+Tissue death usually stems from advanced Peripheral Artery Disease (PAD) or severe Diabetic Neuropathy and Angiopathy.
 When cholesterol plaque completely occludes an artery, the downstream tissue is starved of oxygen and nutrients.

 Warning Signs Before Gangrene

-Treatment and Amputation Prevention Gangrene requires immediate revascularization.
-Leading vascular surgeon in Lucknow, Dr Ashutosh Kumar Pandey utilize endovascular techniques (balloon angioplasty, atherectomy) or open surgical bypass to restore arterial flow.
+Gangrene requires immediate revascularization.
+Leading vascular surgeon in Lucknow, Dr. Ashutosh Kumar Pandey utilize endovascular techniques (balloon angioplasty, atherectomy) or open surgical bypass to restore arterial flow.
 Delaying treatment inevitably leads to limb amputation to prevent systemic sepsis.

 4. AV Fistula Complications in Hemodialysis